lyubchev/go-filters/README.md

 # go-filters 🖼️

-This is a simple go project that applies different filters like grayscale black&white to an image.
+This is a simple go project that applies different filters like grayscale or B&W to an image.

 ## Usage